How do I make the best food choices throughout cancer treatment?

 Use good mouth care.
 Chemotherapy and radiation therapy can irritate the lining of the mouth, throat, and esophagus.
 This irritation can make eating and swallowing difficult.
 Treatments can also decrease how much saliva you have, which can make teeth decay faster than normal.
 Good mouth care is very important if you have mouth soreness.
 Brush your teeth after eating and floss daily.

 Sit up after eating.
 Wait at least 1 hour before lying down.
 Lying down after eating can result in symptoms of heartburn.
-Heartburn, gas, bloating, and belching are common side effects of pancreatic cancer.
+Heartburn, gas, bloating, and belching are common side effects of esophageal cancer.
 Ask a registered dietitian for guidance on which foods to avoid when you have heartburn, gas, bloating, and belching.

 Practice good food safety.
 Wash hands often while preparing food.
 Use separate cutting boards for raw meat and raw vegetables as well as separate knives.
 Be sure to cook all foods to their proper temperature and refrigerate leftovers right away.
 Read more about Food Safety.